Posts

 Image

-This is an introduction to my 'Deep Past' Series.
-You have found it either on my bike routes website (pootler.co.uk) or my gallimaufry (oildrumlane.co.uk) My aim is to produce a brief, phone-friendly, jargon-free and high-level summary of the origin and nature of the general features of the landscape of this area, leaving finer detail to other posts.
+This is an introduction to my 'Deep Past' series.
+You have found it either on my bike routes website (pootler.co.uk) or my gallimaufry (oildrumlane.co.uk) My aim was to produce a brief, phone-friendly, jargon-free and high-level summary of the origin and nature of the general features of the landscape of this area, leaving finer detail to other posts.
+It turned out that you have to dig deep, and then keep digging, deeper and deeper.
 This involves many compromises, so it will be thin gruel.
-I have stuck to mainstream interpretations and explanations and I cannot pose as an expert, but I have done some homework.
-If you can tell me how to improve this stuff without lengthening it, please do.
+I cannot pose as any sort of expert, but I have done some homework and stuck to mainstream interpretations and explanations for a lot of this stuff, even when these are disputed.
+I f you can tell me how to improve it without lengthening it, please do.
 Note that the series is not a single linear narrative.
-I have diverted or disappeared down a rabbit hole where I think it adds to the the understanding of our area.
-Posts 1 - 5 take you from the creation (!) through to the arrival of humans.
-Posts 6 - 9 stretches to Feudal times with more about the inhabitants.
-Posts 10 - 13 look at the gradual crea...
+I have diverted or disappeared down the odd rabbit hole, where I think it adds to the story.
+Posts 1 - 5 take you from the creation (!) through to the ...

 Deep Past 5 .
 Chilling Out